losizm/scamper/README.md

 Scamper provides client extensions for sending requests and handling the responses.

-In this example, an extension to `HttpRequest` is used to send the request, and a `scamper.util.ResponseFilter` stack forms a pattern-matching expression to handle the `HttpResponse`:
+In this next example, an extension to `HttpRequest` is used to send the request, and a `scamper.util.ResponseFilter` stack forms a pattern-matching expression to handle the `HttpResponse`.

 ```scala
 import scamper.ImplicitConverters.stringToEntity